Chlordecone: History

+Regulation

+In the US, Chlordecone was not federally regulated until after the Hopewell disaster, in which 29 factory workers were hospitalized with various ailments, including neurological.

+In France it was banned on the mainland only, in 1993.

 In 2009, chlordecone was included in the Stockholm Convention on Persistent Organic Pollutants, which bans its production and use worldwide.

+On 14 March 2024, the French National Assembly assumed responsibility for the chlordecone contamination affecting populations in Martinique and Guadeloupe.

 Toxicology

 Chlordecone can accumulate in the liver and the distribution in the human body is regulated by binding of the pollutant or its metabolites to lipoproteins like LDL and HDL.
 The LC50 (LC = lethal concentration) is 35 μg/ L for Etroplus maculatus, 22–95 μg/kg for blue gill and trout.
 Chlordecone bioaccumulates in animals by factors up to a million-fold.

 Workers with repeated exposure suffer severe convulsions resulting from degradation of the synaptic junctions.

 Chronic low level exposure appears to cause prostate cancer in men, and "significant excesses of deaths were observed for stomach cancer in women and pancreatic cancer in women".

 Chlordecone has been found to act as an agonist of the GPER (GPR30), which interacts strongly with the estrogen sex hormone estradiol.

 Incidents

 The history of chlordecone incidents are reviewed in Who's Poisoning America?: Corporate Polluters and Their Victims in the Chemical Age (1982).